Best Cloud PACS Vendors: How to Compare the Market in 2026

 The three architecture types present in the current market are cloud-native (built from the ground up on microservices, no legacy codebase), cloud-enabled (a legacy on-premise system migrated to a cloud host such as Azure or AWS), and hybrid (local edge server for recent studies combined with cloud archive for long-term storage).
 These are not equivalent.
 A cloud-enabled system carries the performance ceiling and vendor lock-in risk of its original on-premise architecture, regardless of where the servers physically sit.
 A cloud-native system scales horizontally without per-client configuration.
 A hybrid system trades some cloud economics for local read speed—the right trade-off for institutions where radiologist latency is the primary constraint.

 KLAS Research publishes annual rankings of PACS vendors by user satisfaction and market momentum.
-The 2025 rankings are the most current third-party data available for enterprise vendor comparison and are referenced throughout this guide where applicable.
-Definitive Healthcare installation data — tracking which systems are deployed across US hospitals by install count — provides the market-share dimension that KLAS satisfaction scores do not.
+The 2026 rankings, released in February, are the most recent third-party data for enterprise vendor comparisons and are referenced throughout this guide where applicable.

 How to choose a cloud PACS vendor: four decision criteria